 You can also swap the chicken for two kinds of pork: roasted with crisp crackling, or barbequed in sticky char siu sauce.
 All come with rice cooked in stock and either the signature chilli-garlic sauce or a spring onion and ginger number.

 Inspired by the hawker centres he visited as a child, Leong says, “To me, it’s the perfect dish – you’ve got rice, you’ve got a protein, and then you’ve got all the sides … that give robust flavour and heat to the dish.”

 There’s also gai see hor fun – a steaming noodle soup with an umami-rich chicken broth and aromatic prawn-head oil – which Chow describes as “almost like the Malaysian version of pho”.
 It comes with flat-rice noodles, shredded chicken, prawns and spring onion.

 Rita Wang of local architecture firm Ai Republic helped design the space.
 There are deep timbers, marbled tabletops, and textured rattan reminiscent of a kopitiam (a traditional Malaysian breakfast and coffee shop), but the design is kept fresh with arched windows, hexagonal tiles and pendant lighting.

 When I leave – takeaway containers of chicken rice and kon loh mee (dry egg noodles with char siu) tucked away – I take out my phone and call my family.
-Talking to Philip and Shirley has made me miss home just that little bit more.
+Talking to Leong and Chow has made me miss home just that little bit more.